-- 5.31 Trees soften hard architecture, create contrast, encourage wildlife, reduce extremes of climate and have been shown to benefit both physical and mental health.
-They also enhance the overall character of the area. - 5.32 The rural appearance of Stoke Golding is largely due to the number, and distribution of woodland, trees and hedgerows. - 5.33 Around the outskirts of the village are hedges some of which contain many species and have been there for a long time.
-Farmland hedges have a degree of protection in England under the Hedgerows Regulations 1997 (their removal requires permission from the Local Planning
+- 5.31 The rural appearance of Stoke Golding is largely due to the number, and distribution of woodland, trees and hedgerows. - 5.32 Around the outskirts of the village are hedges some of which contain many species and have been there for a long time.
+Farmland hedges have a degree of protection in England under the Hedgerows Regulations 1997 (their removal requires permission from the Local Planning Authority).
+There is a strong desire in the community for hedgerows to be maintained as landscape features for their historical significance and biodiversity value. - 5.33 The community wishes to protect and enhance the wooded appearance of the village, and to create new woodland wherever possible.